IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

   ![JPA](extras/images/liberty-analyze/severe.jpg)

-- **Behavior change on lookups for Enterprise JavaBeans** In Liberty, EJB components are not bound to a server root Java Naming and Directory Interface (JNDI) namespace as they are in WebSphere Application Server traditional.
+- **Behaviour change on lookups for Enterprise JavaBeans**: In Liberty, EJB components are not bound to a server root Java Naming and Directory Interface (JNDI) namespace as they are in WebSphere Application Server traditional.
 The fix for this is to change the three classes that use `ejblocal` to use the correct URL for Liberty

-- **The user of system provided Apache Wink APIs requires configuration** To use system-provided third-party APIs in Liberty applications, you must configure the applications to include the APIs.
+- **The user of system provided Apache Wink APIs requires configuration**: To use system-provided third-party APIs in Liberty applications, you must configure the applications to include the APIs.
 In WebSphere Application Server traditional, these APIs are available without configuration.
 This is a configuration only change and can be achieved by using a `classloader` definition in the Liberty server.xml file.

 - In summary, some minimal code changes were required to move this application to the Liberty runtime and the decision was taken to proceed with these code changes.